Skip to main content

 Instructional delivery format:

-Upon successful completion of the course, students will be able to: demonstrate proficient knowledge about historical events and personalities involving or affecting the Jewish people in medieval Europe; express understanding of how historical figures (Rashi and the Ba'alei Tosafos, the Rabainu Tam, R' Yitzchok b.
-Shmuel, the Ra'avad and R' Zerachyah HaLevi) made an impact on Jewish life through their major works and communal interactions; demonstrate an understanding of how the Jews living in medieval Europe interacted with their host countries and how major political and cultural events impacted the Jewish communities.
+Upon successful completion of the course, students will be able to: demonstrate proficiency about historical events and personalities involving or affecting the Jewish people in medieval Europe; express understanding of how historical figures (Rashi and the Ba'alei Tosafos, the Rabainu Tam, R' Yitzchok b.
+Shmuel, the Ra'avad and R' Zerachyah HaLevi) made an impact on Jewish life through their major works and communal interactions; and discuss how the Jews living in medieval Europe interacted with their host countries and how major political and cultural events impacted the Jewish communities.